cryptic-resolver/cr.rb/README.md

 ## Implementation

 `cr` is written in pure **Ruby**.
-You can implement this tool in any other language you like(name your projects as `cr_Python` for example), just remember to reuse [cryptic_computer] and other dictionaries which are the core parts anyone can contribute to.
+You can implement this tool in any other language you like (name your projects as `cr_Python` or `cr.py` for example), just remember to reuse [cryptic_computer] and other dictionaries which are the core parts anyone can contribute to.

 ## Dictionary layout